rohanratn/Python-Study-Material/Chapters/Datatypes.md

 <class 'set'>
 >>>
 ```
-\- Insertion order is preserved in set.
+\- Insertion order is not preserved in set.

 \- Duplicates are not allowed.